1. What’s your story where are you from?

 I love playing around with forms and experiment with different aspects and expressions it can be elevated into.
 I am a huge fan of colors.
 I believe they amplify everything that we see.
-I enjoy working on Wall Art, Spatial Installations, Illustrations and Branding projects.
-I always seek for a balanced amalgamation where design is a not just a visual treat but it hits your senses and makes you feel something.
-Every project comes with its own challenge and difficulties but its exciting finding your way around and making something unique and inspirational.
+I enjoy working on Wall Art, Spatial Installations, Illustrations, and Branding projects.
+I always seek a balanced amalgamation where design is a not just a visual treat but it hits your senses and makes you feel something.
+Every project comes with its own challenges and difficulties but it’s exciting finding your way around and making something unique and inspirational.
 At the end of the day its good to see back at yourself, growing and learning with each experience.

 If I trigger an emotion with my art, I think I have done my job right.

 3. What is your favorite medium and why?